 Additionally, Conclave provides hybrid protocols that provide parties with the option to trade some security for better performance.
-These hybrid protocols outsource work for cleartext processing at a chosen party, and selectively reveal some data to it.
+These hybrid protocols outsource work for clear-text processing at a chosen party, and selectively reveal some data to it.
 Conclave applies such value-leaking rewrites only if parties supply explicit input annotations and Conclave can derive an authorization.

-Hybrid protocols essentially create a "server-aided" setting [41; 43] with leakage: the aiding semi-trusted party (STP) catalyzes the MPC by performing otherwise expensive operations outside of MPC's cryptographic guarantees.
+Hybrid protocols essentially create a "server-aided" setting [41; 43] with leakage: the aiding selectively-trusted party (STP) catalyzes the MPC by performing otherwise expensive operations outside of MPC's cryptographic guarantees.
 Only a single STP can exist in a Conclave execution; all other participants are regular parties.
-Conclave retains MPC's security guarantees against any adversary who compromises the STP alone or a subset of regular parties that the MPC backend can withstand.
-Conclave makes no guarantees against an adversary who compromises both regular parties and the STP.
+Which party takes on the role of an STP depends on the specific trust assumptions of a given deployment; one of the data contributors may act as an STP,